 The venerable cast iron skillet is making a big comeback among home cooks.
 Our grandmothers would be so proud!
 And why not?
 The best quality cast iron skillet is super cheap compared to its pricey stainless and non-stick competitors, cast iron lasts forever and face it—it’s cool to cook in cast iron.

-What I wouldn’t realize until years later was that I was working on a fine piece of cast iron—a skillet I’m sure I managed to un-do years of coveted “seasoning” that makes a cast iron skillet virtually nonstick.
+I wouldn’t realize until years later that I was working on a fine piece of cast iron—a skillet I’m sure I managed to un-do years of coveted “seasoning” that makes a cast iron skillet virtually nonstick.

-Pre-seasoned.
 This skillet comes pre-seasoned out of the box, which gives its owner a jump on the process of seasoning cast iron.
 Even so, this skillet must be seasoned at least once before its first use; four times is ideal.

 How to season cast iron

 Seasoning a cast iron pan is easy and necessary, even if it comes “pre-seasoned” out of the box.
-Rub it down with a thin coat of flax seed oil—inside and out if it’s the first seasoning—and bake it in a 350 F oven for an hour.
+Rub it down with a thin coat of flaxseed oil—inside and out if it’s the first seasoning—and bake it in a 350 F oven for an hour.
 This produces the first “non-stick” layer.
-While technically, its ready to use, don’t expect it to be truly non-stick.
+While technically, it’s ready to use, don’t expect it to be truly non-stick.
 Not yet.